-Nearly every person in the world can relate to the pain that is associated with a headache.
-The foggy thought process, the pulsing pain, and the sensitivity to light or sound.
+Most people get headaches from time to time, and they can range in severity from a mild throbbing sensation to a debilitating migraine.
+Severe headaches often cause foggy thought processes, pulsing pain, and sensitivity to light or sound.
 While headaches are common in both the civilian and military world, the cause of headaches in some individuals could be directly related to military service.
 With this in mind, many Veterans wonder whether or not they can receive VA compensation for headaches.

 We often hear from clients who ask, “Can I receive VA disability for headaches?”
 The short answer is yes, you may be able to receive VA benefits for headaches.
-However, it is not as simple as filing a claim with the VA reporting headaches and receiving compensation.
+However, it is not as simple as filing a claim with the VA to report your headaches and receive compensation.
 You must first prove that it is part of a currently diagnosed condition and that it is connected to your time in service.
 If you can prove these elements when filing your claim, you should be able to receive monthly disability compensation for headaches.

-Almost everyone gets a headache from time to time, but if they happen often enough, they can prevent you from keeping a job or enjoying your leisure time.
+If you get headaches often enough, they can prevent you from keeping a job or enjoying your leisure time.
 Migraine headaches can be completely immobilizing, as the only reliable relief may be lying down in a darkened room.
-Unfortunately, many Veterans are not aware that they may receive VA disability benefits for headaches if they can get the condition service connected– linking it to something that happened during the Veterans time in the military.
+Unfortunately, many Veterans are not aware that they may receive VA disability benefits for headaches if they can get the condition service-connected– linking it to something that happened during the Veteran’s time in the military.

 Whether headaches are a symptom that stems from a mental health condition (like PTSD), or a product of sinus problems that developed during service, Veterans are entitled to file for service connection for headaches.